palmoanalua/palmoanalua.github.io/basketball.md

 Program Information
 -------------------
-MAC Basketball divisions and age groups are as follows: (Age of child on 12/31/2023)
+MAC Basketball divisions and age groups are as follows: (Age of child on 12/31/2024)

-* (Sign-up closed for Jr. Pintos) - Ages 5 (must be five on December 31, 2023) & 6
+* Jr. Pintos - Ages 5 (must be five on December 31, 2024) & 6
-* (Sign-up closed for Pintos) - Ages 7 & 8
+* Pintos - Ages 7 & 8
-* (Sign-up closed for Mustangs) - Ages 9 & 10
+* Mustangs - Ages 9 & 10
-* (Sign-up closed for Broncos) - Ages 11 & 12
+* Broncos - Ages 11 & 12
 * Pony - Ages 13 & 14

 Priority for selection are as follows: